daveweilert/dataloader/README.md

 Using sample files input data file 'data_file_4_TAB.txt' and configuration file 'config_4.json' (located in the example directory) the following console output is generated.

+### Run time parameters at start

+The node.js application is delivered to use the npm command to execute the dataloader application.
+Examples of starting the program with or without the configuration file parameter follow:

+  npm start    (without a configuration file will use the default config.json file located in the directory where this command was executed)

+	Using three parameters:

+	npm start ./example/config_4.json

+The third parameter is the configuration file name.
+The parameter can be defined with the complete path to the configuration file or use 'from' , 'home', or  'drive letter' syntax:

+#### from example
+npm start ./example/config.json  (will look for the file from the current path)

+#### home example
+npm start ~/example/config.json  (will look for the file from the user home path)

+#### drive letter example  (Windows only operating system support)
+npm start C:\Users\daveweilert\files\config.json

 ### Configuration file: